Waypoint Dead Reckoning Calculator

 Dead reckoning is the process of estimating your current position by starting from a known location and applying your direction of travel and distance covered.
 It is one of the oldest navigation techniques, used for centuries before GPS by sailors, pilots, and explorers.

-Distance = Speed × Time (always, in any consistent units)
+Distance = Speed × Time, in any consistent pair of units.

 Sources of error in dead reckoning:

-4. Leeway (marine/aviation) — wind and current push you sideways off your heading
+- Leeway: wind and current push you sideways, so your track is not your heading

-This is why navigators historically “fixed” their position at every opportunity — using landmarks, celestial observations, or radio beacons — and then resumed dead reckoning from the new known position.
+This is why navigators historically fixed their position at every opportunity, off landmarks, star sights, or radio beacons, and then restarted the dead reckoning from the new known point.
+The fix does not correct the past; it resets the future.